SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Quantized linear fit](./QuantizedLinearFit.png)

-Result for two top networks form AnyNetXE are shown in the image above.
+Result for two top networks from AnyNetXE are shown in the image above.
 The quantized linear fits(dashed curves) are good fits of these best models(solid curves).

 ![](./LogRatioNetworkError.png)